 Minterms feed into the sum-of-products canonical form: write the OR of every minterm where .
 Maxterms feed into the product-of-sums form: write the AND of every maxterm where .
 Either form gives a circuit you could build directly — usually wasteful, but it’s the starting point for minimization with Karnaugh Map or Boolean Algebra identities.

 So the same function can be expressed as in minterm form or in maxterm form.
-They describe identical behavior, just from different angles — listing the rows where is true vs. listing the rows where is false.
+Same behavior, just listing the rows where is true vs. listing the rows where is false.